roboception/rc_generic_robot_interface_robot/ABB_RAPID/README_ABB.md

 ## Quick Start

 1. Copy the RcGenericRobotInterface folder to your robot
-2. Configure the server IP and port in `RcConfig.modx`
+2. Configure the server IP and port in `RcConfig.modx` to match your Roboception sensor's settings
 3. Load all modules into your RobotStudio project
 4. Use the provided functions in your RAPID program

+## Module Structure

+The implementation consists of two types of modules:

+### Roboception Core Modules (Required)
+- `RcConfig`: Server configuration (IP, port, timeout)
+- `RcInterfaceFunctions`: Main function implementations
+- `RcSocketCommunication`: TCP socket handling
+- `RcProtocolDefs`: Protocol constants and error codes
+- `RcDebug`: Debug utilities

+### Example Modules (Optional)
+- `ExampleMainModule`: Demonstrates basic usage of the interface
+- `HandEyeCalibrationExample`: Shows how to perform hand-eye calibration

 ## Main Functions